 - Outline the steps needed to ensure the safety and wholesomeness of foods of animal origin.

-Students complete their learning with an internship (also called field practice) for an equivalent of nine weeks.
-The field practice is an opportunity to use skills as a public health veterinarian.
-Field practice sites have been arranged at the Centers for Disease Control and Prevention, the Tennessee Department of Health, the East Tennessee Regional Health Office, the US Department of Agriculture Wildlife Services, and other relevant settings.
-The field experience is guided by a set of learning objectives related to public health competencies.
+Students complete their learning with an internship (also called the Applied Practice Experience) for an equivalent of nine weeks.
+The Applied Practice Experience (APE) is an opportunity to use skills as a public health veterinarian.
+APE sites have been arranged at the Centers for Disease Control and Prevention, the Tennessee Department of Health, the East Tennessee Regional Health Office, the US Department of Agriculture Wildlife Services, and other relevant settings.
+APE is guided by a set of learning objectives related to public health competencies.
 Learning objectives are mutually developed by student and supervising preceptor during the first week of the internship.
-Read more about the field practice experience here.
+Read more about the Applied Practice Experience here.

 Program of Study

 - VPH Concentration Courses

 - MPH Foundation Courses(MPH foundation courses must be completed by all concentrations)

 - Applied Practice Experience information